Steve Harper

-Stephen Alan Harper (born 14 March 1975) is an English former professional footballer, and currently first team coach for Newcastle United and goalkeeping coach for the Northern Ireland national team.
+Stephen Alan Harper (born 14 March 1975) is an English former professional footballer, and currently Academy Director for Newcastle United F.C.
 He is best known for his time playing at Newcastle, having amassed 157 league appearances over a twenty-year period between 1993 and 2013.
 Although he was not always the first choice goalkeeper at Newcastle, he was the longest-serving player in the club's history.

 Early life

-Harper was born in Seaham, County Durham.
+Harper was born in Easington Village, County Durham.
 He grew up in the mining village of Easington, County Durham, and studied Sport at the East Durham College.
 He was interested in football from a young age and goalkeeper Bruce Grobbelaar was his idol.
 Anfield was the first football ground he went to, where he watched Liverpool win a match 2–0 in the 1982–83 season.
 Harper attended Easington Comprehensive School.
 He was offered a place at Liverpool John Moores University.

-Harper was a boyhood fan of Sunderland A.F.C.